 Our market design research.
 The group integrates economic and behavioural sciences to develop mechanisms which provide the assurances and incentives for people to reveal salient information.
 This work is relevant not only to the growing number of digital marketplaces, but can be applied far more broadly to digital mechanisms which facilitate any form of exchange.
 For example, the group is currently working on the design of a novel carbon market which can recognise the multiple values associated with land sector carbon projects such as tree planting, applying insights from economics and user behaviour.
 Another project combines economic, social and behavioural sciences to establish the socio-technical architecture needed for efficient and equitable data sharing.
 This social and economic work complements Data61’s science vision through designing mechanisms which can reveal data in a fair and representative way.

-This project aims to enable farmers to participate profitably in greenhouse gas mitigation and maximise the benefits to the land from carbon markets.
-Can you imagine carbon markets not only supporting Australia in addressing climate change but also boosting livelihoods and leading to great environmental outcomes?
-Australia’s carbon markets could help farmers achieve best management practices, steward the land and supplement farm incomes.
+This project aims to enable farmers to participate profitably in greenhouse gas mitigation and transition to more sustainable land use practices.
+This project ambitiously combines the development of viable carbon markets with a human centred design approach, both needed to support Australia in addressing climate change and to help farmers achieve best management practices, steward the land and supplement farm incomes.
 Individually, Australia’s 140,000 farmers are small but collectively results could be large.
 More information is available here.

 We use analytical tools to measure and value resilience in socio-economic systems.
 Resilience in socio-economic systems is the ability to remain in a particular pattern of social and economic arrangements by managing and responding to uncertainty in particular outcomes (i.e. employment, profitability, GDP) before reaching a threshold which causes entry into a new set of social and economic arrangements.
 Policy changes frequently attempt to influence the proximity of social and economic systems to thresholds; attempting to expedite the crossing of thresholds towards a more desirable set of arrangements.
 Using analytical tools, we measure the proximity of social and economic systems to thresholds of interest.
 Our approach also allows us to value social and economic resilience, and to identify best-value policy options for achieving viable change.